backdrop-contrib/tcpdf/README.md

 - Install this module using [the official Backdrop CMS instructions](https://backdropcms.org/guide/modules).

 - There is no configuration required.
 Modules that use TCPDF should include this module in their dependencies and make their calls directly to the TCPDF class.
-See, for example, the [Webform2PDF module](https://backdropcms.org/project/webform2pdf) for an example implementation.
+See the [Webform2PDF module](https://backdropcms.org/project/webform2pdf) for an example implementation.

 Issues
 ------